A Library for Learning Neural Operators: The NeuralOperator Library

 \paragraph{Neural Operator Architectures.}

-\textsc{NeuralOperator} provides state-of-the-art neural operator architectures and end-to-end training examples to apply these architectures to various problems.
+\textsc{NeuralOperator} provides state-of-the-art neural operator architectures and training recipes.
 The core building block of neural operators is the integral transform, a learnable map between two functions supplied at any two meshes.
 We provide several implementations for different neural operator architectures.
 Using a general learnable kernel integral, \emph{Graph Neural Operators} (GNOs)~\citep{li2020gno} allow learning on arbitrary geometries.
-When inputs are defined over a regular grid, the kernel integral can be efficiently realized through a Fast Fourier Transform (FFT), resulting in the spectral convolution layer used in \emph{Fourier Neural Operator} (FNOs)~\citep{li21fno}.
-We also implement \emph{Tensorized Fourier Neural Operators} (TFNOs)~\citep{TFNO}, which use tensor decompositions for the parameters of the spectral convolution and architectural improvements of FNOs.
-When working on a sphere, we can leverage the Spherical Fourier transform, which is implemented via the spherical harmonic transform as proposed in~\emph{Spherical Fourier Neural Operators} (SFNOs)~\citep{bonev23sfno}.
-The advantages of GNOs and FNOs can be combined using \emph{Geometry-informed Neural Operators} (GINOs).
+When inputs are defined over a regular grid, the kernel integral can be efficiently realized through a Fast Fourier Transform, resulting in the spectral convolution layer used in FNOs~\citep{li21fno}.
+We also implement \emph{Tensor FNOs} (TFNOs)~\citep{TFNO}, which use low-rank tensor decompositions.
+When working on a sphere, we can leverage the Spherical Fourier transform, which is implemented via the spherical harmonic transform as proposed in~\emph{Spherical FNOs} (SFNOs)~\citep{bonev23sfno}.
+The efficiency of FNOs and SFNOs on structured grids can be combined with GNOs or optimal transport, yielding the \emph{Geometry-informed Neural Operators} (GINOs)~\citep{li23gino,linEnablingAutomaticDifferentiation2025} and Optimal Transport Neural Operators (OTNOs)~\citep{li2025geometricoperatorlearningoptimal}.
+Locally supported kernels to learn differential and integral operators (LocalNOs)~\citep{liu-schiaffini2024neural} can also supplement spectral convolutions.
+Recurrent Neural Operators (RNOs)~\citep{liu2023tipping} extend FNOs to systems with long-term temporal dependencies by introducing recurrence and memory directly on function spaces. \emph{Physics-Informed Neural Operators} (PINOs)~\citep{li2024pino,ganeshram2025fcpinohighprecisionphysicsinformed} can also be trained and finetuned leveraging derivative computation routines and other functionalities available in \textsc{NeuralOperator}.

 \paragraph{Datasets.} We also provide convenient interfaces to common benchmark datasets for training operators on PDE data.
 The data is hosted on a public Zenodo archive (at \url{https://zenodo.org/communities/neuraloperator}) and available for automatic download through the library's modules.
-This includes input-output pairs governed by Darcy's law, a one-dimensional viscous Burger's equation~\citep{li2024pino}, two-dimensional Navier-Stokes equations~\citep{TFNO}, as well as three-dimensional Navier-Stokes equations over the surface of car models~\citep{umetani2017carcfd}.
+This includes input-output pairs governed by Darcy's law, a 1d viscous Burger's equation~\citep{li2024pino}, 2d Navier-Stokes equations~\citep{TFNO}, as well as 3d Navier-Stokes equations over the surface of car models~\citep{umetani2017carcfd}.